akaztp/arangodb-typescript-setup/README.md

-# Programming ArangoDB FOXX services in Typescript: stetup project
+# Programming ArangoDB FOXX services in Typescript: setup project

 This is a setup repository for programming Foxx services using Typescript 2.0.